ScanMountGoat/xc3_lib/xc3_tex/README.md

 `xc3_tex in.dds out.witex`
 `xc3_tex in.png out.witex --format BC7RgbaUnorm`

+## Batch Conversion
+xc3_tex can efficiently extract textures from supported files in a folder recursively using the batch-convert command.
+This can be used to convert all menu images and fonts to PNG.

+`xc3_tex menu "*.{wilay, wifnt}" png`
+`xc3_tex menu "*.{bmn, catex, fnt}" png`

 ### DDS Conversion
 xc3_tex also provides the ability to convert DDS files to and from uncompressed formats like PNG or TIFF.
 This is helpful on platforms like Linux and MacOS since many popular texture conversion tools are Windows only.